HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 python train.py
 ```

+If everything worked correctly, you should see a table summarizing
+test results of your learned agent against other agents.
+Please ignore
+any errors shown related to `SystemExit`.

 In there, you will find lots of [configuration options which are
 described here](#configuration).
 Results including configuration and
 checkpoints are saved in the `./results` directory by default.
 After